View courses in

 This course identifies the behavioral framework for the effective delivery of health care.
 Discussions include effective behavioral modification models with respect to doctor and patient communication as well as behavioral aspects of managing patient pain and anxiety.
 The course provides students with knowledge to also assist them in their personal behavioral management as they transition from student to health care provider.

-SDM RS 521: Preclinical Operative Dentistry II
+SDM RS 521: Preclinical Operative Dentistry

 This hands-on simulated clinic course provides demonstrations, experience and skill development with the procedures related to direct and indirect intracoronal tooth restorations.